-• New testament only authority, Torah done away with path vs. Properly understood Torah and Messiah as final sacrifice and eternal High Priest path
+• New testament only authority, Torah done away with path vs. Properly understood Torah and Messiah as final sacrifice and eternal High Priest path.
+In other words...both paths are of believers whereby the wide path is filled with misinformation and false teachings where as the narrow path is filled with Messiah's truth?

-Was He foreshadowing the path of the unbelieving and unaccepting world, in relation to believers.
+• Was He foreshadowing the path of the unbelieving and unaccepting world, in relation to believers.